Alexander-Barth/HF-radar-assim-exercise/README.md

 Required software:

 * You need to install Julia available from https://julialang.org/downloads/.
 The exercise is tested with the versions 1.9 or later of Julia (on Linux and Windows 10) and Mac OS should work too.
-Windows 7
-[is no longer support by Mircosoft](https://support.microsoft.com/en-us/help/4057281/windows-7-support-ended-on-january-14-2020) and is also no longer supported by Julia.

 * In addition, you need to install some Julia packages.
 Once you start julia, you need to type (or better copy-paste) these commands:

 ```julia